fastcheetah/Schoolqanda/ReadMe.md

 Provide visual interest to the demo website and would work behind the header text of the website Create dynamic, physics-based animations
 Enhance user engagement through interactive elements

+Why It Was Not Implemented - (worked on this on a local folder on my laptop)
+1. Scope Concerns
+The gravity system proved to be too complex for a demo website.
+I am not at that level yet and I dont think its something right for this website and it would have shifted my focus alot to learn new concepts
+2. Professionalism Considerations
+For a demo of this website, especially one focused on education :

+A buggy or poorly performing animation would detract from credibility Core functionality should take precedence over decorative features

+Next Steps
+Taking a more professional approach and something within my skill range Focus on the core functions and how to get them working Simplicity and Focus(because at the back of my mind I want to build a chess game in the website so I gotta focus)

+"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint-Exupéry

+The meaning brings me back on track